iamvarunkumar/hire-synapse/README.md

 * Access the "Jobs" section to view and search job listings.
 * Access the Django admin interface at `http://127.0.0.1:8000/admin/` using your superuser credentials.

-## Contributing

-[Optional: Add guidelines here if you plan to accept contributions.
-This might include branching strategy, code style, pull request process, etc.]

-## License

-[Optional: Specify the license under which the project is released, e.g., MIT License, Apache 2.0, etc. If unsure, you can leave this out for now.]